b-lukaszuk/BS_wJ_eng/contents/camel_case.md

 ## Problem {#sec:camel_case_problem}

-In programming there are a few different type of naming conventions, the two most popular of them are:
+In programming there are a few different types of naming conventions, the two most popular of them are:
 [smallCamelCase](https://en.wikipedia.org/wiki/Camel_case) and
 [snake_case](https://en.wikipedia.org/wiki/Snake_case).